Samuel Akpabot: Works

 From 1970 to 1973, Akpabot was director of chapel music at Obafemi Awolowo University.
-While there, he composed a folk song, "Ise Oluwa", for the Ife Arts Festival, "Jaja of Opobo", an operetta in Efik, English and Igbo for the festival, and a string orchestra piece entitled "Three Nigerian Dances".
+While there, he composed a folk song, "Ise Oluwa", for the Ife Arts Festival, and "Jaja of Opobo", an operetta in Efik, English and Igbo for the festival.

 While studying for his doctorate in Michigan, he composed "Nigeria in Conflict" for the wind symphony orchestra, his third piece for the Pittsburgh-based organisation.
 Akpabot's last major orchestra piece was Verba Christi, a vocal composition with instrument accompaniment that was commissioned by the Nigerian Broadcasting Corporation for FESTAC 77.